Dominic Smith Player Props: Nationals vs. Mets

-The Washington Nationals, including Dominic Smith (.389 on-base percentage in past 10 games, 51 points above season-long percentage), take on starter Carlos Carrasco and the New York Mets at Citi Field, Saturday at 7:10 PM ET.
+The Washington Nationals, including Dominic Smith (.333 batting average in his past 10 games), battle starter Justin Verlander and the New York Mets at Citi Field, Sunday at 1:40 PM ET.

-In his last game he had a one-hit performance (1-for-2) against the Mets.
+In his previous game he had a one-hit showing (1-for-5) against the Mets.

 Dominic Smith Game Info & Props vs. the Mets